apocalipsis666/apocalipsis/README.md

 address as the user who invited them can also attract 7 (this number 8, until 8000 participants join) participants each.
 And the payment of each new participant will be distributed in the same way as yours into five equal parts - the five higher addresses of ethereum.
+Smart contract work up and running, you can connect to the site bestroi.io